 In addition to the loan forgiveness discussed in Note, the Board also authorized a bonus award for the Eyegate President in the amount of \$130,000.
-The bonus amount is due upon the earlier of the sale of the Company, liquidation, dissolution or winding up of the Company, or June 30, 2014, and is included in accrued expenses at June 30, 2014.
+The bonus amount is due upon sale of the Company, liquidation, dissolution or winding up of the Company.